 Back in January Rudy marked his 1000th post with a pic of pacaya cooked in egg batter and duly polled readers for their interest in a series on comidas envueltas en huevo.
-There did seem to be some enthusiasm for this at the time, so I thought I’d relate here how my wife and I cooked up some ejotes envueltos for lunch recently.
+There did seem to be some enthusiasm for this at the time, so I thought I’d relate here how my girlfriend and I cooked up some ejotes envueltos for lunch recently.

 This light vegetarian treat is very easy to prepare, especially if you possess an electric whisk.
 (Unfortunately ours appears to have gone AWOL.)